 This exercise teaches external rotation and hip stability, both of which play an important role in how we squat, lunge, step up, do a single-leg squat and—ultimately—how we run.

 But there’s too big a gap between this single activation exercise and running a blistering mile or not slowing down late in a long race.

 So, we will take what we learn in this video and apply it to a series of more complex exercises in upcoming videos.
 “More complex” means more moving parts, an increased range of motion and increased load, all of which work together to help you become a stronger, more resilient runner!

-If you like our approach to running, strength, mobility, and technique and you want to consider a running, coaching, support system that brings all of these things together in short digestible easy to follow videos, then you have to check out our 30 Day Challenge!
+If you like our approach to running, strength, mobility, and technique and you want to consider a running, coaching, support system that brings all of these things together in short digestible easy to follow videos, then you must check out our 30-day running challenge plan.